 You've thought about it.
 Maybe you even started a Twitter account.
 Posted a few charts.
 Got 11 likes.

-Here's the thing: the influencers you're watching aren't making money from trading.
+I'll save you the suspense: the influencers you're watching aren't making money from trading.
 They're making money from you watching them trade.
 And most of what you're watching isn't even real.

-Here are the five ways crypto KOLs actually make money.
-None of them require being good at trading.Method 1: Get Paid to Say "I'm Bullish" (The KOL Round)
+Five ways crypto KOLs make money.
+Not one of them involves actually being good at trading.Method 1: Get Paid to Say "I'm Bullish" (The KOL Round)

 Method 2: Build a "Smart Money" Wallet (The Self-Deal)